Aliases for PDK4 Gene

 GeneCards Summary for PDK4 Gene

 PDK4 (Pyruvate Dehydrogenase Kinase, Isozyme 4) is a Protein Coding gene.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
+Diseases associated with PDK4 include rectal prolapse and diabetes mellitus, noninsulin-dependent.
+Among its related pathways are Signaling by GPCR and Nanog in Mammalian ESC Pluripotency.
+GO annotations related to this gene include protein kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
 An important paralog of this gene is PDK2.

 UniProtKB/Swiss-Prot for PDK4 Gene